ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 At this point, nothing interesting is happening with that data you are sending to Azure.
 It is simply being persisted for a default amount of time (1-day) and then being dropped.
 In the [next lab][nextlab] you will setup some Azure services to process and visualize the data.

-<a class="radius button small" href="../visualize-iot-with-powerbi/">Go to 'Visualize IoT Data with Microsoft Power BI' ›</a>
+<a class="radius button small" href="../visualize-iot-with-powerbi/">Go to 'Lab04: Visualize IoT Data with Power BI' ›</a>

 [nextlab]: ../visualize-iot-with-powerbi/